taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *--T. Sorriso
 From "Heartsongs of the [Vigilante Intergalactic Roustabout Scholars](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/)", 2nd edition, Dec 2245.*

-*When our minds began to shape,
-faced an unknown landscape
-full of fatal fruits,
-but we moved, cuz that's what living things do;
-yeah we groove and we rise
-to unchain our minds from the vines of the vices of the status quo.*

-*They don't wanna free our minds,
-they want obedient drones
-who will labor
-for the myth of a rich man's favour,
-'stead of lovin' their neighbor;
-we all long to belong,
-sing along, harmonies of all the same song.*

-*--T. Sorriso
-From "Heartsongs of the [Vigilante Intergalactic Roustabout Scholars](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/)", 2nd edition, Dec 2245.*

 ## Chapter 3: A Fearful Trill of Things Unknown but Longed for Still

 Character designs: Asoka Morei, Iri, Eireena McLeland, Serena Ramirez